-If you have a pest problem we recommend that you use a pest control professional to deal with the problem.
+If you have a pest problem we strongly recommend that you use a pest control professional to deal with the problem.
 Some information on treating pests yourself is given below.

 Private sector tenants